bakercp/ofxTwitter/README.md

 * Access Token
 * Access Token Secret

 This information can be given to ofxTwitterTools via the ofxTwitter::Credentials constructor or via loading a JSON file (recommended).
-A template json file is provided with ofxTwitterTools: `data/credentials.json`.
+A template JSON file is provided with ofxTwitterTools: `data/credentials.json`.

 To create a Twitter app and the required credential info: